OAKLAND RAIDERS ARE PROFESSIONAL FOOTBALL’S GREATEST TEAM: SO SAYS MEDICAL RESEARCH

 “Let’s apply this principle to the Oakland Raiders.
 Their most impressive victory of the entire season was when they upset a very good Pittsburgh Steelers team — on the road, no less — on December 9th.
 We certainly want to publish that twice!
 Let’s also duplicate-publish the Raiders’ victories over the Denver Broncos and the Cleveland Browns.
 The Oakland Raiders’ final record after applying the principles of medical research is an undefeated 16-0.”

 Lest you think that this is an over-hyped absurdity, simply spend some time skimming through titles of my EBM column (see earlier link) and realize that in many cases —- particularly cases where there is a lot of money at stake —- this is a perfect description of a few of the ways you are being swindled.
+Only a few.
+The reality is that there are hundreds of ways that scientists are trained to “massage” their medical research in order to get the results they wanted, regardless of the truth.
 Even JOHN Q AVERAGE DOCTOR knows this (Keller is an ER doc with 25 years of experience who works in prisons).

 It all goes to prove what I have been telling patients for nearly three decades — your health is up to you.
+And while your doctor is undoubtedly a wonderful person, the reality is that IN THEIR PROFESSION, THIS IS THE NORM.
 HERE is a post that might provide some ideas for starting the process of taking your health back.
 And if you appreciate what you are seeing on our site, be sure and like, share, or follow on FACEBOOK as it’s still a good way to reach the people you love and value most.